openlab-at-city-tech/openlab/wp-content/plugins/download-manager/readme.txt

 = 2.4.6 =
 * Added stripslashed for title and description
-* Upgraded some intenal css
+* Upgraded some internal css

 = 2.4.5 =
 * Fixed the issue with tinymce button